MiraDRY Pre + Post Care Instructions

 - Wear a loose top for the next few days to prevent underarm irritation.

-- Develop blisters or open sore in the treatment area.
+- If you develop blisters or open sore in the treatment area.

-- Are experiencing significant pain that is not relieved by the recommended pain medication listed above
+- If you are experiencing significant pain that is not relieved by the recommended pain medication listed above

 - One month after treatment.